Energinet-DataHub/opengeh-wholesale/source/databricks/settlement_report/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Overview

 The `settlement_report` folder contains all the relevant code for creating and testing the python wheel, which is used in the Databricks Job(s) for creating settlement reports.

-The wheel's responsibility is to
+The wheel's responsibility is to:
 - Create a csv files with results (and optionally basis data) from wholesale calculations or balance fixing calculations.
 - Zip the csv files mentioned above

 The wheel exposes a set of entry points that are used in the Databricks for creating the settlement reports.

 ## Project Structure

 The `settlement_report_job` contains the required code for creating the python wheel.
 The code is structured as follows: